PySimpleGUI/PySimpleGUI/readme.md

 The last line of the `form_rows` variable assignment contains a Submit and a Cancel Button.
 These are buttons that will cause a form to return its value to the caller.

     (button, (source_filename, )) = form.LayoutAndRead(form_rows)
 This is the code that **displays** the form, collects the information and returns the data collected.
-In this example we have a button return code and only 1 input field
+In this example we have a button return code and only 1 input field.
+The result of the form is stored directly into the variable we wish to work with.

----

 ## Return values